MicahParks/go-rsi/README.md

 	})
 }
 ```

-# Full example
-See the `examples` directory for a full example.

 # Testing
 There is 100% test coverage and benchmarks for this project.
 Here is an example benchmark result: